Transparency Series I: Diving Into Composable Smart Contracts

 The integration between multiple applications and protocols deployed on Ethereum is where composability comes into play.
 Anyone can build on top of already existing programs to fulfill newer use cases- creating grounds for greater innovation.
 Though right now this is mostly limited to protocols operating on Ethereum, composability can one day stretch to include applications on other blockchains as well.
 This goal of blockchain interoperability is something many in the field are already working towards making a reality, as the benefits offered by such a phenomenon being commonplace are tenfold.

 At BlockApex, we have been working on the composable smart contracts of Unipilot, an automated investment manager for liquidity providers in Uniswap V3.
-The Unipilot contract ULM composes over Uniswap V3 core smart contracts to ensure its concurrent functionality along with some other helper libraries.
+The Unipilot contract ULM is composed over Uniswap V3 core smart contracts to ensure its concurrent functionality along with some other helper libraries.

 The Train And Hotel Problem